 Facebook Live Viewers

-About 78% of marketers are taking advantage of this huge number and using Facebook Live.
-Also, the discussions and interactions that are closely tied to the feature of Facebook Live videos are the leading cause for the growing number of businesses that use live daily.
+About 78% of marketers are taking advantage of this enormous number and using Facebook Live.
+Also, the discussions and interactions closely tied to the feature of Facebook Live videos are the leading cause for the growing number of businesses that use live daily.

 Did you know that people will watch live videos longer than they will native videos?